chokayes/School_CS_course_work/Readme.md

 ## CS 496 - Mobile and Cloud Software development (python, google app engine, jquery Mobile, ember.js, php)

+Assignment 2: A Review of Dynamic Pages - make a dynamic webpage that can store, edit and display data

+Assignment 3: Part 2 - implement a web based API to manipulate the data in your non-relational database you planned in part 1

+How-To-Guid: write a how –to guide for a library, tool or concept

+Final Project- make a fully cloud backed mobile application

 ## Cs 419 - Software Projects (python, mysql)